 The Slick Trick crossbow trick is a simple and compact design to hit hard on any surfaces.
-The tip is also designed to penetrate skin easily and get through bones.
+The tip is also designed to penetrate the skin easily and get through bones.
 Shoulder plates shouldn't be a problem when you shoot slick tricks.
 However, the integrity of the blades might be altered if they hit hard bones many times.

 Under 40 yards, the slick trick crossbow trick is accurate as your field points would be.
 Over 40 yards, the wind might have an impact on your precision but we are talking about 1 to 2 inches deviation at maximum.
 The fact that the weights available are heavier for crossbows, the center of gravity of your bolts will be more front forward allowing your vanes to work properly.
 The result of that feature is more precision even with extra fast crossbows.
 Its specific design quickly stabilizes shorter crossbow arrows for greater accuracy.

 The Lutz German steel provides very sharp front edges.
-This one piece ferrule design keeps its integrity after many uses in vitals.
+This one-piece ferrule design keeps its integrity after many uses in vitals.
 As mentioned previously, hard bones might bend some blades but they are easy to replace.

 With standard blade thickness (.035”) and 1 1/16” of cutting diameter, the crossbow trick causes a deadly internal wound channel on any targets.

 Any Slick trick is worthy of your attention.

 Based on the previous four criteria, this best-fixed blade crossbow broadheads wasn't easy.
 I had to let some on the side but clearly, you can't go wrong if you pick any of those listed above.
 I would personally choose the QAD Exodus.
 Its overall score is impressive.

 I have to mention that the Muzzy Trocar broadheads could have been among my best broadheads too but it's always interesting to have another perspective to discover new products and new technology.